chrkau/christiankaula.com/code/2011-10-01-where-to-not-put-django-templates.md

 ## But my web designer…

 Apart from that you aren't doing your designer a favor either.
 If you put your templates inside of your app structure the poor guy/girl will have to dig through all those funny *.py* and *.pyc* files.
-I hear those contain some of the strange stuff those weird corder guys mess around.
+I hear those contain some of the strange stuff those weird corder guys mess around with.

 Now if you put all your templates in one directory — possibly even outside of your Django project structure — there will be minimum contact of Python code and HTML.
 That's a nice thing to do for your layout guy/girl.
 Just point them at the directory and all they will ever see is homely *.html*.
 Once you see the happy smile on their face you will know it was the right thing to do.